It's the start of courses at the "Joly" workshop and to welcome the new students, we wanted to make it look nice.

 and that's all!

 For the fabric choice, I recommend a canvas or a 100% cotton oxford.
-Canvas is a sturdy cotton cloth, fairly thick, used notably for cushion covers, bags, jackets...
-The fact that it is 100% cotton is also very important because cotton withstands heat well, an essential quality for becoming an ironing board cover.
+Canvas is a sturdy cotton fabric that is relatively thick and is often used for cushion covers, bags, jackets...
+The fact that it is 100% cotton is also very important because cotton withstands heat well, an essential quality for an ironing board cover.

 Of course, I left the commercial cover (not very pretty) underneath our cover to benefit from the padding it contains.
-If you want to pad your board, I recommend using thermolam which provides good padding but above all is designed to withstand heat.
+If you want to add padding to your board, I recommend using thermolam, which provides good padding but is especially designed to resist heat.

-I chose a very flowery Japanese canvas that I liked a lot and that would go well with the workshop wallpaper.
+I chose a nicely floral Japanese canvas that I really liked and that would match well with the workshop wallpaper.

 The pattern